greim/reglib/README.markdown

-Event delegation is the technique of delegating the job of event handling to a single meta-handler attached to an ancestor DOM node, rather than attaching multiple copies of a handler directly to nodes themselves.
+Event delegation is the technique of delegating the job of event handling to a single meta-handler attached to an ancestor DOM node, rather than attaching multiple versions of the same handler to a bunch of similar elements.

 *Root-level* event delegation is when this meta-handler is attached the the ultimate ancestor node—the root—effectively giving it visibility to all events